Jack Nicholson: Hobbies

 Nicholson is a fan of the New York Yankees and Los Angeles Lakers.
 He became a Lakers season ticket holder in 1970, and held courtside seats next to the opponent's benches both at The Forum and Staples Center.
-He was described as a "fixture" at the games, though his attendance dropped after the COVID-19 pandemic and seems to have stopped by 2021, along with his other public appearances.
+He was described as a "fixture" at the games, though his regular attendance had stopped by 2021, as he withdrew from public appearances.
 Nicholson occasionally argued with game officials and opposing players, and even walked onto the court.
 He was almost ejected from a Lakers playoff game in May 2003 after yelling at a referee.
 After the death of former Lakers star Kobe Bryant in a helicopter crash in January 2020, Nicholson gave a rare phone interview to Los Angeles station KCBS-TV expressing his grief.
+He attended a 2023 playoff game, which media outlets noted was his first appearance at a Lakers game in nearly two years.

 Nicholson is a collector of 20th-century and contemporary paintings, including those of Henri Matisse, Tamara de Lempicka, Andy Warhol and Jack Vettriano.
-In 1995, artist Ed Ruscha said that Nicholson has "one of the best collections out here".
+In 1995, artist Edward Ruscha said that Nicholson has "one of the best collections out here".

 Political views

-Nicholson has called himself a "lifelong Irish Democrat", although he has said he supports every president.
+In 1998, Nicholson met Fidel Castro and referred to him as a "genius".
+Nicholson has called himself a "lifelong Irish Democrat".
 He supported George McGovern in the 1972 presidential election, Michael Dukakis in 1988, Hillary Clinton in 2008, and Bernie Sanders in 2020.

 Nicholson supports solar energy, decriminalizing drugs, monopoly laws, and raising teachers' pay.
 Although personally against abortion, he is pro-choice.
 He has said, "I'm pro-choice but against abortion because I'm an illegitimate child myself, and it would be hypocritical to take any other position.
 I'd be dead.
 I wouldn't exist."
 He has also said that he has "nothing but total admiration, gratitude, and respect for the strength of the women who made the decision they made in my individual case".

 Religious beliefs

 Nicholson was raised Roman Catholic and has expressed admiration for the religion, calling it "the only official dogma training I've had.
 I liked it.
-It's a smart religion".
+It's a smart religion."
 It has been asserted that some of Nicholson's 1970s movie roles were influenced by Catholicism.
 In a 1992 Vanity Fair interview, Nicholson said, "I don't believe in God now.
 I can still work up an envy for someone who has faith.
 I can see how that could be a deeply soothing experience."

-Awards and legacy

-Filmography

-Among Nicholson's films are Easy Rider (1969), Five Easy Pieces (1970), Carnal Knowledge (1971), The Last Detail (1973), Chinatown (1974), The Passenger (1975), One Flew Over the Cuckoo's Nest (1975), The Shining (1980), Reds (1981), Terms of Endearment (1983), Prizzi's Honor (1985), Batman (1989), A Few Good Men (1992), As Good as It Gets (1997), About Schmidt (2002), and The Departed (2006).